 If you would like to contribute to PlasmaPy, please refer to the instructions on installing PlasmaPy for development.

-PlasmaPy also uses the following optional dependencies:
+PlasmaPy also depends on the following packages for optional features:

 After installing conda, create a PlasmaPy environment by running: